 Government funding programs can support a range of business expansion projects.
 When accessed regularly, these grants and loans accelerate business growth and steadily improve profitability.
 This approach to project financing provides business with the competitive edge needed to excel.

-Mentor Works is proud to partner with Invest in York to inform internationally-owned businesses about the government funding programs available to support continued growth and success.
-Mentor Works can also improve the application process for many of these programs through our unique Proactive Funding Approach™.
+Mentor Works is proud to partner with York Link to inform internationally-owned businesses about the government funding programs available to support continued growth and success.
+Mentor Works can also optimize the application process for these programs through our unique Proactive Funding Approach™.

 Explore the following programs to gain insight into government grants and loans that could have an immediate impact on your business’ success.
 You may also access funding resources to deepen your understanding of the project planning and application process.

 Build a Government Funding Plan: Receive larger government funding contributions by matching upcoming projects to funding programs.
 Access this free slide deck.